nashira26/Recipe-box/README.md

 2. Recipe Prediction:

-- The model predicts the most suitable recipes that can be made with the ingredients provided by the user.- - - The trained model is based on a text classification approach, where the system learns patterns between ingredients and recipes.
+- The model predicts the most suitable recipes that can be made with the ingredients provided by the user.
+- The trained model is based on a text classification approach, where the system learns patterns between ingredients and recipes.

 3. Model Deployment: